-This year, in addition to the above scholarships, El Centro Hispano has also awarded scholarships to the 15 college students who volunteer in the Lanza My Older Sister/My Older Brother (Mi Hermana Mayor/Mi Hermano Mayor) Mentoring Tutorial Program and Saturday Academy and to the 18 high school students who helped in the program during the 2020-2021 school year.
+In addition to the above scholarships, El Centro Hispano has also awarded scholarships to the 16 college and 19 high school students who volunteered in the Lanza My Older Sister/My Older Brother (Mi Hermana Mayor/Mi Hermano Mayor) Mentoring Tutorial Program and the Perkins Saturday Academy during the 2020- 2021 school year.

-This is the 10th year that the college mentors/tutors have benefitted from these scholarships.
-El Centro has awarded $263,207 in scholarship money to 187 mentors/tutors.
+This is the 11th year that the college mentors/tutors have benefitted from these scholarships/stipends.
+El Centro has awarded $291,217 in scholarship/stipend money to 222 mentors/tutors.

 Previous scholarship recipients have “paid back” their scholarship to El Centro Hispano in many ways – by successfully completing their post-secondary education, by contributing to El Centro Hispano when they begin work after college, and by serving on our Board of Directors (two of our current Board members are former recipients).